sciosci/SOSCD/_pages/recruitment.md

 Association Professor Daniel Acuna is looking for master's students.

-Email deacuna AT syr.edu and attach the following information:
+Email daniel.acuna AT colorado.edu and attach the following information:
 1. A short introduction of yourself and why you want to work with me
 2. A brief CV or a 1-page resume
 3. Your GitHub repository, preferably with code from a personal project rather than a “class project.”